ibm-cloud-docs/solution-tutorials/serverless-mobile-backend.md

 ## Configure push notifications
 {: #push_notifications}

 When a user submits a new feedback, the application will analyze this feedback and send back a notification to the user.
 The user may have moved to another task, or may not have the mobile app started so using push notifications is a good way to communicate with the user.
 The Push Notifications service makes it possible to send notifications to iOS or Android users via one unified API.
-In this section, you will configure the Push Notifications service with your Apple Push Notification Service (APNs) or Firebase Cloud Messaging (FCM).
+In this section, you will configure the Push Notifications service for your target platform.

 ### Configure Firebase Cloud Message
 {: java}

 1. In the [Firebase console](https://console.firebase.google.com), create a new project.
 Set the name to **serverlessfollowup**
 1. Navigate to the Project **Settings**
 1. Under the **General** tab, add two applications:
    1. one with the package name set to: **com.ibm.mobilefirstplatform.clientsdk.android.push**
    1. and one with the package name set to: **serverlessfollowup.app**
 1. Download the `google-services.json` containing the two defined applications from Firebase console and place this file in the `android/app` folder of the checkout directory.
 1. Make note of the Sender ID and Server Key under the **Cloud Messaging** tab, you will need them in the next section.
+{:java}

+### Configure Apple Push Notifications Service
+{: swift}

+TODO
 {:java}

 ## Deploy a serverless backend